Taylor-Bray Farm

 Whether you are a Cape Cod native, a wash-ashore or are vacationing on the Cape, a visit to Taylor-Bray Farm is well worthwhile.
 The Farm has been here since the days of the Plymouth Colony so needless to say, there is history here.
 But that's not all, take a look around; there's a lot to see and do

-The house was built by Samuel Taylor after he returned from service in the Revolutionary War.
-The house has recently been renovated and furnished with period pieces.
-There is a rotating display of farm related artifacts in the summer kitchen.
+The house was built by Samuel Taylor shortly after he returned from service in the Revolutionary War.
+The house has been renovated and is furnished with period pieces.
+The summer kitchen has a rotating display of farm related items including a portion of the Bray Brothers Collection.

 Taylor-Bray Farm Preservation Association